Navigate by clicking icons at the top of the pages.

 The official Ming tombs web is here

-The Ming dynasty would prove to be the last Han Chinese imperial rule of China.
+The Ming would prove to be the last Han Chinese imperial rule of China.
 When it fell in 1644 less than two centuries later it was succeeded by the Manchurian Qing Dynasty.

 The main aim of this feature is to explore the mausoleum of each Ming emperor along with a brief recap of his reign.